sachacogo/GyroBot/README.md

 ### PID Tuning
 Tune Kp, Ki, Kd empirically: start with Kp, add Kd for damping, then small Ki for stability.

+## Acknowledgements

+This project was created by **sachacogo** for educational purposes, specifically to help **vlad-vrn** learn about self-balancing robots, PID control, and sensor fusion.

 ## License

 MIT License - see LICENSE file for details.